-- Johns Hopkins University School of Medicine
+Johns Hopkins University School of Medicine

 This topic will review the pathogenesis, epidemiology, clinical findings, diagnosis, and treatment of neurosyphilis.
 Other aspects of syphilis are discussed separately.
 (See "Pathophysiology, transmission, and natural history of syphilis" and "Pathogenesis, clinical manifestations, and treatment of early syphilis" and "Pathogenesis, clinical manifestations, and treatment of late syphilis" and "Epidemiology, clinical presentation, and diagnosis of syphilis in the HIV-infected patient".)

 Unlike other bacteria that can infect the CSF, invasion of CSF with T. pallidum does not always result in persistent infection, as spontaneous resolution may occur in some cases without an inflammatory response.
-In other cases, spontaneous resolution may occur after a transient meningitis.
+In other cases, spontaneous resolution may occur after a transient meningitis (figure 1).

 - Lukehart SA, Hook EW 3rd, Baker-Zander SA, et al. Invasion of the central nervous system by Treponema pallidum: implications for diagnosis and treatment.
 Ann Intern Med 1988; 109:855.